This Week's Study

 WHAT WE LEARN ABOUT GOD

-God is a trainer; he develops us to grow.
+God is strength; he gives us the power to change.

 A PICTURE OF JESUS